-Scope note: This class comprises the activities that result in an instance of E39 Actor becoming a member of an instance of E74 Group.
+- Subclass of: E7 Activity - Scope note: This class comprises the activities that result in an instance of E39 Actor becoming a member of an instance of E74 Group.
 This class does not imply initiative by either party.
+It may be the initiative of a third party.